-Man crushed by public urinal as emergency services work to free him
+Man dies after being crushed by public urinal near Trafalgar Square

 A London Ambulance Service spokesperson said: “We were called today (27 January) at 1:05pm to reports of an incident on Shaftesbury Avenue, Charing Cross.

 “We sent a number of resources to the scene, including an ambulance crew, members of our hazardous area response team (HART), members of our tactical response unit and a medic in a fast response car.
-We also dispatched London’s Air Ambulance.
+We also dispatched London’s Air Ambulance.”

 The London Fire Brigade (LFB) said four fire engines and around 25 firefighters from Soho, Euston, and Dowgate fire stations attended the scene.